 Improving automated captions

-Captions also benefit students with a variety of needs, such as those with visual impairments who cannot read slides clearly, and neurodivergent students (including those with specific learning difficulties or autism) who cannot follow audio content easily.
-Captions can also be useful for all students by giving flexibility to turn off the sound and as an aid to notetaking and clarifying terminology.
+Captions provide a way for people who are hearing impaired, or have difficulty processing dialogue, to access to audio-visual material.
+They benefit students with a variety of needs, such as those with hearing impairments and neurodivergent students (including those with specific learning difficulties or autism), who cannot follow audio content easily.
+Captions are useful for all students in giving flexibility to turn off the sound, to access a video in noisy environments, and as an aid to note-taking and clarifying terminology.

 Describing visual content

 Audio description provides an alternative to visual content for people who are visually impaired.
 It is only necessary to provide descriptions for visual material that is necessary for understanding the content.